Donald Trump Flew Into Rage When Melania Watched CNN On Air Force One, All TVs Must Show Fox News, NYT Reports

 Rogers and Haberman also revealed in their report that Donald and Melania Trump occupy separate hotel rooms when they travel together, and that the White House staff recently ordered two new television sets that would support the streaming platform Beam, “to make sure (Trump) and (Melania) could both watch TV in their separate hotel rooms when they travel.”
 The Beam platform, produced by Microsoft, is actually now branded with the name Mixer, according to the technology site TechCrunch.

-The bizarre report of Trump’s fixation on Fox News comes on the same day that Trump escalated his ongoing verbal attack on the news media to a new level — making a claim about the media straight out of the classic George Orwell novel 1984, while speaking to a Veterans of Foreign Wars convention in Kansas City, Missouri, on Tuesday, Time.com reports.
+The bizarre report of Trump’s fixation on Fox News comes on the same day that Trump escalated his ongoing verbal attack on the news media to a new level — making a claim about the media straight out of the classic George Orwell novel 1984, while speaking to a Veterans of Foreign Wars convention in Kansas City, Missouri, on Tuesday, Time reports.

 While Trump is known for condemning the news media, CNN in particular, as “fake news,” and “an enemy of the people” as ABC News reported, on Tuesday he appeared to tell the VFW that absolutely everything they see in the media is a lie.

-“Don’t believe the crap you see from these people, the fake news,” Trump told the crowd, according to The Huffington Post.
+“Don’t believe the crap you see from these people, the fake news,” Trump told the crowd, according to the Huffington Post.
 “Just remember, what you are seeing and what you are reading is not what’s happening.”

 As the news site Think Progress alarmingly pointed out, Trump’s admonition bore eerie echoes of a passage from 1984, Orwell’s novel about a dystopian future in which the government is run by an all-powerful dictator known only as “Big Brother,” and whose political party controls every aspect of life in the novel’s fictional future society, right down to the meanings of words that its citizens are permitted to speak.